avital-vonage/blog/RxZu/blog.md

 * Labels: the name or description of an entity
 * Custom: the ability to create a custom entity, for example, a sticky note

-#### Let's See the Code
-**RxZu currently only implements Angular as a rendering engine, which means all code examples are for Angular.**

 ![Alt Text](https://github.com/Vonage/rxzu/raw/main/assets/draganddropexample.gif)

+## Let's See the Code
+> RxZu currently only implements Angular as a rendering engine, which means all code examples are for Angular

-We'll begin by creating a new Angular application that will display a graph with a drag and drop interface to add more nodes.
+We'll begin by creating a new Angular application that will display a graph with a drag and drop interface to add more nodes:

 ```bash
 ng new rxzu-angular
 # wait for angular installation to finish
 cd rxzu-angular
 ```
-Install @rxzu/angular
+Install @rxzu/angular:

 ```bash
 npm i @rxzu/angular
 ```